Hanmer Springs – Guide for Backpackers

 Things you can’t miss in Hanmer Springs

-- Seeking adventure like quad biking, rafting, bungy jumping and paintball.
+- Seeking adventures like quad biking, rafting, bungy jumping and paintball

 - Shred, ski, slide, slip, stumble and smash on the nearby ski fields.